martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 ### Query in storage version 2

 - This is the intermediate version that uses both `clientTemplateId` and `clientScopeId`.
-- When doing a query it must count on the fact that the storage may contain objects with physical representation version `1`, that does not have `clientScopeId` defined.
+- When doing a query it must count on the fact that the storage may contain objects with _entity schema version_ `1`, that does not have `clientScopeId` defined.
 - The Keycloak logical layer searches only by `clientScopeId` attribute.
 Presence of `clientTemplateId` field in the physical layer is hidden from the logical layer.
 - Store of version `1` is able to read objects created concurrently by store version `2` because these are backward compatible and contain both `clientTemplateId` (for version `1`) and `clientScopeId` (for version `2`) fields.